To: (Separate email addresses with commas)

 As an air parcel is lifted over a mountain ridge, it expands and cools making it denser than the air around it.
 As this lifted air crosses the ridge of a mountain, it starts to descend along the backside of the range, attempting to reach equilibrium.
 Due to the momentum, it overshoots the equilibrium point and compresses, resulting in the air parcel heating up.
 This makes the air parcel more buoyant, causing it to rise back toward the equilibrium point.
 This oscillation creates waves over and over again for hundreds of miles.

 Have you experienced mountain wave?
-Tell us about your experience in the comments below!
+Tell us about your experience in the comments below.

-Whether you're flying on the East Coast, the Coastal Ranges of California, or any of the rough terrain in between, Boldmethod's Mountain Weather course make you confident and comfortable flying around the mountains.
+Whether you're flying on the East Coast, the Coastal Ranges of California, or any of the rough terrain in between, Boldmethod's Mountain Weather course makes you confident and comfortable flying around the mountains.

 You'll learn how to evaluate mountain weather during your planning and while you're in flight.
 You'll also learn how terrain generates updrafts, downdrafts, turbulence, and storms, and changes the direction of the wind throughout the day.